 Once all the evidence is reviewed alongside the initial determination, and you are denied again at the Reconsideration level, you may request a hearing in front of an Administrative Law Judge (ALJ).
 You will be asked to complete another SSA-3441 when you appeal but updated or missing medical evidence must be provided either by the claimant or the claimant’s representative to be added to the file.

 At this stage of your claim, the file that has been created for you thus far in the determination process is organized and exhibited in preparation for a hearing.
 Once the hearing staff has prepared your file, either you or you and your representative will be asked to attend a hearing.
 By law, you will be notified at least 20 days prior to the hearing date so that you can make suitable arrangements to attend.
 The exact wait time still varies from claim to claim, as some people may have more complicated claims than others that require extra time to prepare.

 When you aren’t working and income is limited, it’s understandable to want quick answers.
 Fortunately, the Social Security Administration understands the dilemma of the disabled person and will make every effort to make a timely judgment for you, but it’s not an overnight process.
 Understanding the process can help a claimant make sense of all the time he or she must wait for an answer.

-If you have questions or would like a free consultation, contact the offices of Kenneth G. Marks at (949) 748-6470.
+If you have questions or would like a free consultation, contact the Kenneth G. Marks Law Firm at (949) 288-4455.
 We look forward to serving you!